A Jewish Princedom in Feudal France: The Carolingians and the Davidic line

-From Babylonia to Frankia - Makhir of Narbonne
+From Babylonia to Frankia – Makhir of Narbonne

-Zuckerman names the exilarch family he views as ruling southern Francia is the Makhiri Dynasty, named for its first ruler, Makhir of Narbonne (born in Babylonia, died 6.
+Zuckerman names the exilarch family he views as ruling southern Francia the Makhiri Dynasty, named for its first ruler, Makhir of Narbonne (born in Babylonia, died 6.
 July, 793 in Pannonia).
-He sees references to the Hebrew name מכיר, Machir, the Aramaic name Natronai b.
-Habibai, Arabic name Al-Makhiri, the Frank name Theodoric, and suggests a he is the name in the Gesta called Aymeri de Narbonne, as all referring to the same man, a nasi from Baghdad who was appointed by Pepin the Short in 768 a count in the Princedom of the Jews in Septimania.
+He sees references to the Hebrew name מכיר (Machir), the Aramaic name Natronai b.
+Habibai, the Arabic name Al-Makhiri, the Frankish name Theodoric, and the protagonist of the Chanson de geste called Aymeri de Narbonne, as all referring to the same man, a nasi from Baghdad who was appointed by Pepin the Short in 768 a count in the Princedom of the Jews in Septimania.

 Makhir was a Babylonian exilarch and rabbinic scholar also known in Babylonia by his Aramaic name Natronai b.
 Habibai, a scion of the "pure Jewish line" of the exilarch Bostanai (and his wife Adoa).
 During the years of 763–766 CE his exilarch succession was challenged by Zakkai b.
 Ahunai, known also as Baboi, of the Persian line.
-As a result, "the exilarch Natronai went to the West" - or according to variant readings to Tsarfat (France) or Sfarad (Spain).
+As a result, "the exilarch Natronai went to the West" – or according to variant readings to Tsarfat (France) or Sfarad (Spain).
 Zuckerman suggests that from the standpoint of Baghdad, this would be consistent with Narbonne, which around these years transited from Spanish to French rule.
 The exilarch succession politics was interdependent with the upheaval in the Umayyad Caliphate and is paralleled with Pepin's three years diplomatic mission to Baghdad, which returned in 768 back to Marseilles and established coalition between the Carolingians and Caliph Al-Mansur against the rebellious Emirate of Córdoba.
 In the same year, Makhir was invited by the Carolingians to become the first nasi (exilarch) appointed as ruler in Narbonne.
 The year 768 was significant as it was the year the King Messiah ben Ephraim was expected according to some Jewish Kabbalistic interpretations, as it coincided with the end of seven hundred years of the Second Temple destruction.